 The intricate structural framework of horizontal tie beams and vertical micro-concreting makes all buildings earthquake resistant, a must in the young Himalayas as they violently grow higher every year.

 Local pine timber and local granite stone, sometimes with tinges of mica and quartz, are used for the walls.
 Yellow deep soil from the site was mixed with yak, cow dung, eggshell, and mustard oil to create a fine cement-free mortar.
-While the double-curved stones of the buttresses are highly sculptured, Yak wool in different colors and patterns are used for the robust curtains in the Shop and the Interpretation Space.
+While the double-curved stones of the buttresses are highly sculptured, Yak wool in different colors and patterns is used for the robust curtains in the Shop and the Interpretation Space.

 But of utmost importance, the Centre was created with the local community, the Sherpas!”